Widener University School of Law graduate, Managing Legal Editor at TermsFeed.

 Back in 2009, the FTC started releasing guidelines for websites that use affiliate links.
 These guidelines and the affiliate disclosure requirement are an attempt by the FTC to protect consumers by letting them know that any endorsements or product recommendations they're relying on come with a potential financial gain to the website doing the recommending and endorsing.

 Since 2009, the FTC has released its Dot Com Disclosures guidelines in 2013, and an updated website for "What People Are Asking" in 2015.

 These documents address how endorsements, reviews, sponsored posts and influencer online campaigns should be handled when it comes to disclaimers and notices to the public about affiliate relationships.

 It's all about clarity and transparency for your users so they can make the most informed decisions of what to buy.
 Basically, if you stand to make money or receive any sort of benefit - financial or otherwise - from your recommendation or endorsement of a product or service, you must disclose this to the public.

 Only a few paragraphs in the "What People Are Asking" document by the FTC specifically address affiliate marketing, but it's thorough enough that affiliate marketers have direction on what they need to do when it comes to disclosing their affiliate relationships.

 A disclosure must be:

-Say, for example, that your non-US-based website is endorsing, recommending or profiting from a company that's based in the US.
-The FTC may have jurisdiction over you if it receives a number of complaints about your practices being misleading to US citizens.
+Say, for example, that your non-U.S.-based website is endorsing, recommending or profiting from a company that's based in the United States.
+The FTC may have jurisdiction over you if it receives a number of complaints about your practices being misleading to U.S. citizens.